696-eth/threads/README.md

 /13

-Minimizing the cost of security 🔒
+Minimizing the cost of security.

-🖨️Issuance deludes the holders.
+Issuance deludes the holders.

 After the Merge the issuance has go down by more than 20x compared to genesis =>